roboticsleeds/isaac-orbit-container/README.md

 This is a singularity container for the NVidia Isaac Simulator.
 It builds on top of NVidia's official image and it installs ROS Noetic on top.

+*"Isaac Sim" is a registered trademark of Nvidia.
+We would like to clarify that we have no affiliation, partnership, or endorsement with Nvidia or the Isaac Sim platform.
+Any references made to "Isaac Sim" are purely for informational purposes and do not imply any official association with Nvidia.*

 **Author:** Rafael Papallas ([rpapallas.com](https://rpapallas.com))

 ## Create API key